 The seed will take about one month to germinate.
 And once you witness roots around the drainage hole, you know your plant is ready for a bigger home.

 Transplant the seedling in a larger pot with fertile soil or into the garden at least 10 feet apart.
 It may take three years to get your first Lilac blossom.

 Other propagation methods can be your choice over seeds if you want Lilac to bloom more quickly.

 If you have successfully finished rooting the Lilacs through propagation, congratulations!
 However, your responsibility does not end.

 For this deciduous multi-stemmed shrub to attain the proper height of 8 to 12 feet, you must provide proper care.

 - Lilacs are sun-loving flowers, so ensure full sun exposure to Lilac for at least 6 to 8 hours per day.

 - Moist, well-drained, and slightly alkaline soil of pH 6.5 to 7.0 provides the ideal condition for the Lilac to flourish.

 - Water the propagated Lilacs once or twice a week or when the top soil becomes dry during growing seasons.
-And deep water Lilacs once in ten to fourteen days during their flowering season.
+And deep-water (preferably bottom water) Lilacs once in ten to fourteen days during their flowering season.

 - Lilac bushes can flourish well in 50-60% relative humidity.
 You may use a humidifier indoors for the same.

 - The first year of planting Lilacs does not require fertilization.
 But you need to apply the general balanced fertilizer annually later.